adamjm/ibm-cp4d-silver-bullet-deployment/README.md

 Set your working directory under **deployment**.

 Please make sure you have latest **ibm-watson-machine-learning** package.
-I have it verified in 1.0.253 onwards.
+This tool is verified in 1.0.253 onwards.

 ```
 pip install ibm-watson-machine-learning --upgrade
 ```

 ## Step 1: Configure YAML file
 Please make a copy of configuration_template.yaml and then modify the configuration accordingly.

+I tried to make the yaml file self-explainable, please let me know if there is any confusing part!

 ## Step 2: Deploy!
 Run below command to deploy your python code package: